-The UC Denver Disabilities Committee, along with the CLAS Diversity committee, has assembled this website regarding faculty and disability.
-These resources will be of use to faculty with disabilities, allies of faculty with disabilities, and any faculty member interested in diversity and inclusion.
+The Faculty Assembly Disabilities Committee (DisC) has assembled this website to provide resources for faculty regarding disability.
+These resources will be of use to faculty with disabilities and their allies, and any faculty member interested in diversity and inclusion.

 Accommodations for Faculty and Staff with Disabilities

 Faculty with disabilities have a right to inclusive environments, as guaranteed by the Americans with Disabilities Act (ADA).
 Accommodation and non-discrimination policies are managed by Human Resources, which has a disability information website.
 The contact person is Melissa Luna, Employment Rights Compliance and Investigation Manager, at 303-315-2724 and firstname.lastname@example.org.
 Here are resources regarding faculty and staff accommodations: